-Jenna then took a farm managing a farm adjacent to the one she had been working at.
+Jenna then took a farm managing position a farm adjacent to the one she had been working at.
 It was at this farm she learned everything she was truly capable of.
-It was also where she learned that she is not the captain of her own ship.
-That is a job that belongs to our creator.
+It was also where she learned that she was not creating through her own authenticity.
+That she was creating from a space of ancestral and societal pressure.
 So as she watched everything fizzle around her, her gifts get stripped away.
 Her livelihood disappeared.
 It was only there, at the bottom, that she was able to be enlightened to what we are really here to do on this planet.
 We are here to heal.
 She always knew but never kept at the forefront of her mind that horses were put in her life by god’s grace to heal her.
 Her gifts were returned to her through God’s grace with several rules in place.

 Do not race toward the finish line.
 For the most beautiful moments happen in the slow.
 Healing takes time, do not add more injury than you can make up in one lifetime.
 Mistakes happen, but be slow enough to identify them.
 It is the animals and the land that teach us the pace in which we need to travel.
 We will come to a moment in time where we will realize that healing needs to be the priority above all else.
 We are to use the gifts of those that know how to use them.
 It is through them more and more will awaken to be able to use theirs.
 This will grow a network to be able to heal our planet.